 What is a Car Spoiler?

-Spoilers were created for sports cars, rally cars and race cars but will be found on regular passenger cars today.
+Spoilers were created for sports cars, rally cars, and race cars, but can also be found on regular passenger cars today.
 Air flows naturally over the roof to the rear of the vehicle.

 When this airflow is unobstructed, it will create low pressure and flow quickly.
 However, when a spoiler is installed, the airflow becomes disrupted.
 Therefore, there’s less lift and airspeed, along with a reduction in drag.

 The front spoiler is also known as an air dam.
 It’s constructed from lightweight plastic or metal and placed below the front bumper.